Personal loans

 Some lenders may charge fees, such as origination fees, which are typically deducted from the loan amount.
 Other potential fees for personal loans include late payment fees or prepayment fees for early payoff.

 Secured $100,000 loans are backed by collateral, such as homes, equipment, and vehicles.
-A HELOC is a good example of this as you use your home as collateral.
-If you default on these loans, the lender can seize the collateral to recoup their losses.
+A mortgage is a good example of this.
+If you default on your mortgage, the lender can foreclose on the property to recover their losses.
 Unsecured loans do not require collateral.
 Instead, approval is based on your creditworthiness and income, among other factors.

 At BHG Financial, we believe financing should fit seamlessly into your life and goals.
 That’s why we offer personal loans tailored to your needs, with amounts up to $250,0001 and flexible terms of up to 10 years.1,2 Consolidate your high-interest debt with a BHG loan designed to help you move forward confidently.